 If you can find California white sage or black sage, by all means use it.
 It’s what I used in this recipe.
 But regular sage works just fine.

-The two main players here are sage and juniper, boosted by the juniper-herbiness of gin.
+As you might guess, the two main players here are sage and juniper, boosted by the juniper-herbiness of gin.
 It makes this sausage taste like the hillsides of California smell on a warm summer’s day.
 I add a touch of celery seed, too, which seems to punch up the taste of the venison.

 If you can’t find venison, although you can buy ground venison online, use beef or lamb.
 Elk, moose, antelope or wild sheep also work fine, and honestly, wild boar or even good quality pork would still taste good.